We would like to hear from all Rotary South East clubs about what you are doing during this period of social distancing because of coronavirus.

 With coronavirus at the front of our minds at the moment it may be easy to forget Rotary's 30-year fight to end polio around the world.

 Did you know the same polio workers on the ground in India, Pakistan, Afghanistan, Nigeria and a host of other countries are also now being used to support the work of combatting the spead of coronavirus.
 Using the vast infrastructure developed to identify the poliovirus and deliver vaccination campaigns, the polio eradication program is pitching in to protect the vulnerable from COVID-19, especially in polio-endemic countries.
 From Pakistan to Nigeria, the program is drawing on years of experience fighting outbreaks to support governments as they respond to the new virus.

 So a big thank you to all clubs who are continuing to send funds to Polioplus this year.

 The Rotary Clubs of Kings Hill and Sittingbourne Invicta are carrying on with what Rotarians do best; supporting our communities.
 Both clubs are currently opening up their Community Chests for applications for funds from local small clubs and groups.

 Faversham Rotary Club has just agreed to a donation of £500 to Serve Kent Bloodunnners.
 In addition, one of our (younger) members will be supporting the West Faversham Community Support hub in the delivery of essential food supplies to the vulnerable.

-We are currently looking at support to the local food-bank and to providing small Easter gifts to the Cottage hospital, Alms House and Care homes.
+We are currently looking at support to the local food-bank and are providing small Easter gifts to the Cottage Hospital, Alms House and Care homes.

 Getting some exercise on a cycle had a different dimension for one Sittingbourne Invicta cyclist today (26 Mar).
 Whilst cycling 12 miles, taking in two local villages, the cyclist stopped outside the homes of 9 fellow club members and called them up on his mobile to check they were all OK.